 Sound implementation planning

-If you have read the previous articles in our series on change, you know that at this point in your change management initiative, you have gathered data, defined the new innovative process, and discussed some “low hanging fruit,” i.e., low cost, easy improvements.
+If you have read the previous posts in our series on change, you know that at this point in your change management initiative, you have gathered data, defined the new innovative process, and discussed some “low hanging fruit,” i.e., low cost, easy improvements.
 The next step then: plan the full-blown implementation of the newly designed process.

 But how you put that plan together and how you use it to implement your new process can make or break your efforts.
 Remember, we are trying to beat the odds here, i.e. overcome the 2 in 3 chance of failing at making meaningful improvement.
 At this point, you have come too far to not to finish strong.
 Here’s how make implementing change in your organization stick by creating and using an implementation plan.

 - Complete quick improvements: In the last issue, we discussed the importance of gaining momentum quickly.
 That is, demonstrating positive changes, however small, as soon as possible to silence skeptics and gain faith and trust of management in the implementation team.
 Including those early changes in the implementation plan is crucial to assure their execution.

 - Manage the old while creating the new: The challenge for the implementation team will be finding time to work on the new system while having to continue producing results using the existing process.
 The implementation plan clearly lays out the work required to bring the new process into existence and can serve as the reality check on time required to get that work done.
 Beyond being a clear roadmap for the work, the plan can also become the tool that motivates the team to carve out time for project tasks.